$ fallow

 Sub-second

 Rust-native with Oxc parser and rayon parallelism.
-Analyzes 5,000+ files in under 200ms, using 3-15x less memory than knip.
+Analyzes 3,000+ file monorepos in ~300ms.
+Scales to 20,000+ file projects without memory issues.
+Linear memory usage, no garbage collection pauses.
 Fast enough for watch mode, agent loops, and tight CI.

 Zero config